linagora/linshare/documentation/EN/epics/drive/story-06-user-view-drive-detail.md

 **UC2.
 Edit description **

 *  On Detail tab of a Drive, i can see the field " Description" below the Drive's name
-*  If i am the Drive reader, i can only see the field as non editable text
+*  If i am the Drive reader or writer, i can only see the field as non editable text
-*  If i am the admin/writer of the drive, i can see the icon Edit next to the field
+*  If i am the admin of the drive, i can see the icon Edit next to the field
 *  When i click on icon Edit, i can change the description then save.

 **UC3.
 View detailed information of a drive when I'm inside a drive**